tamberg/microbit-grove/README.md

-# Use Grove sensors and actuators with the micro:bit
+# Use Grove with the micro:bit

-## Get started
+## Get started with the micro:bit
 - See https://github.com/tamberg/microbit-intro

+## Grove sensors and actuators
+TODO

 ## Attach the Grove adapter
 TODO